primitivefinance/portfolio/test/README.md

     - Greater than `limit` price if `direction == 0`.
     - Less than `limit` price if `direction == 1`.
 - Postconditions:
-  - Hyper's `reserves` changed:
+  - Portfolio's `reserves` changed:
     - For `input` amount, changed by zero if Caller used their internal balance.
     - For `input` amount, changed by `input` if Caller paid with external tokens.
     - For `output` amount, changed by zero.
-  - Hyper's `balanceOf` respective tokens changed equal to changes in `reserves`.
+  - Portfolio's `balanceOf` respective tokens changed equal to changes in `reserves`.
   - The `Swap` event was emitted.
   - The `PoolUpdate` event was emitted.